Nihal-123-456/django-allauth-starter-pack/README.md

 python manage.py createsuperuser
 ```

-* After creating a superuser, log in to Django admin and add your **social account credentials**.
+* After creating a superuser, log in to Django admin and add your **social application credentials**.
 * This project has **Google** configured.
 You can add others (e.g., LinkedIn) by following the [Django Allauth documentation](https://django-allauth.readthedocs.io/).

 ---